Fedomn/sqlrs/README.md

 - futures-async-stream

 Some description of the project:
+- The goal of this project is to build a modern sql query engine for learning purpose, including detailed feature tracking roadmaps and blog posts.
 - Using Apache Arrow as the data format, and the query engine is built on top of it.
 - Currently, the storage layer only support CSV file as data source.
 - Most of idea inspired by [risinglight](https://github.com/risinglightdb/risinglight) and [datafusion](https://github.com/apache/arrow-datafusion)